navthukral/DSCI100-GroupProject/README.md

 # DSCI100-GroupProject
-DData science project about formulating and answering a predictive question about a dataset using either classification.
+Data science project about formulating and answering a predictive question about a dataset using either classification.
 Group 128 Authors:
 •	Cameron Seymour

 •	Daniel Huang

 •	Nav Thukral

 •	Shirley Chen